Netgate/frr/doc/user/basic.rst

    of some routine in FRR mistakenly blocking/hogging the processing loop and should be reported as a FRR bug.

-   The default limit is 5 seconds (i.e. 5000), but this can be changed by the deprecated ``--enable-time-check=...`` compile-time option.

    This command has no effect if :clicmd:`service cputime-stats` is disabled.

 .. clicmd:: service walltime-warning (1-4294967295)